Freepik: which plan removes the attribution requirement for downloads?

 Key Takeaways:

-• No attribution needed: Premium, Premium+, Enterprise, and Teams at Premium/Premium+ level.
+• No attribution needed on: Premium, Premium+, Enterprise, Teams Premium, Teams Premium+

 Expanded Explanation: